Back to previous pageGUIDES

 In any case, the good news, then, is that fund managers that only manage private funds need not concern themselves with the many, many complexities of the Company Act, except for ensuring that they understand how a given fund can be exempt and then following those requirements to do so.
 Should a fund fail to adhere to the exemption requirements of the Act, there would be serious adverse consequences.
 Fortunately, it’s very straightforward to claim one of the exemptions, known as “3(c)(1)” and/or “3(c)(7).”

-Repool’s platform, whether for fund-in-a-box launch or standalone admin, helps to ensure you comply easily with the Company Act.
+Repool’s platform, whether for fund-in-a-box launch or hedge fund administration software, helps to ensure you comply easily with the Company Act.

 Looking for modern launch or backoffice solutions?